 Beacon lights of the modern age

-2nd Quarter 2019, Electrical switching & drive systems & components
+2nd Quarter 2019, This Week's Editor's Pick, Electrical switching & drive systems & components

 In a lighthouse the structures may appear old and dignified, but the technology inside is modern and robust.
 Availability, low operating costs and long maintenance intervals are the decisive criteria for the electromechanical design of the lamps.
 Anyone who takes a look inside a lighthouse along the French coast has a good chance of experiencing drive technology from Faulhaber.